 Social Skills and Self-Regulation:

-includes skill-building in the areas of etiquette, self-management, self-advocacy, social skills, and relationship building.
+looks at developing and improving social skills for adults with disabilities, with a focus on skill-building in the areas of etiquette, self-management, self-advocacy, social skills, and relationship building.

 Foundational Skills (Language, Literacy, and Numeracy):